 Overall Winner: Dewalt

 Comparing Dewalt vs. Craftsman will make you realize that these brands have very few differences.
-However, if you want a tool for regular use, we recommend the Dewalt product line for its lightweight and professional design.
+However, if you want a tool for regular use, I recommend the Dewalt product line for its lightweight and professional design.

 The prices may discourage you at first, but its durability will ensure that you get your money’s worth over time.